 Explore off-exhibit areas as you learn about the many careers that are involved in making The Maritime Aquarium a great place for visitors as well as for the animals that live here.
 View the "Ocean Beyond the Sound" exhibit - with its 7-foot sharks - from above and visit our "Fish Kitchen" to learn how our aquarists meet the nutritional needs of more than 1,000 animals each day.
 Students not only learn about the behind-the-scenes operations of the Aquarium but what they need to do to work with animals in a similar setting someday.

 Cost: $10 per person

 Understanding ocean conservation issues is important in developing the next generation of leadership.
-Through reading and discussion of scientific literature and videos participants will gain an understanding of how microplastics are impacting ocean ecosystems and causing large problems.
+Through reading of scientific literature and discussion of videos participants will gain an understanding of how microplastics are impacting ocean ecosystems and causing large problems.
 They’ll meet some animal ambassadors directly impacted by microplastics and write love letters to the sea, asking leaders to make change to policies relating to plastics and the environment.